TheAbzo/Simple-Listing-Apartment/README.md

 ## 🧪 Testing & Validation
 - Fully tested backend **apartment routes** & **services **with 2 test suites.
 - Simple **form validation** for creating/adding new apartment.

-### 🔒 Security Considerations
-- Prisma ORM ensures parameterized queries to prevent SQL injection.
-- No direct SQL queries are written in raw form unless fully sanitized.
-- Environment variables are managed securely via .env files and not exposed in client-side code.

-### 📱 Responsiveness
-The app UI is fully responsive and adapts to multiple screens.